 WSA offers a QP training course.
 Do all QPs have to go through a training course to be certified?

-No, not all QPs will be required to take the QP Training Course.
-However, all QPs who are either completing drainage applications and/or writing drainage reports, in addition to their area of practice competencies, must be competent in WSA’s processes by completing the QP Training Course offered by WSA.
+- Self-designated QPs - not all self-designated QPs will be required to take the QP Training Course.
+If you are a self-designated QP who is either completing drainage applications and/or writing drainage reports, in addition to your area of practice competencies, you must ensure competence in WSA’s processes by completing the QP Training Course offered by WSA.

 What do I need to know when hiring a QP?